NFL’s biggest star joins growing list of sidelined QBs

 ”I’ve never seen anything like that on the field before,” Harris said. ”His knee was literally all the way to the side, his kneecap was.
 I wish him the best.
 We definitely need him in the league, he’s definitely a big attraction in the league.”

-Mahomes shooed away a cart and trainers helped him off the field once his kneecap was popped back into place.
+Mahomes refused to leave the field on a cart, so trainers helped him off the field once his kneecap was popped back into place.
 Then, he walked gingerly to the locker room.

 ”Obviously we need him to get wins,” Hill said. ”But now we just have to move on.”